Tobionecenobi/SEB/README.md

 ## SEB's wiki
 If you need API information or want more examples than below on how to use SEB please see the [wiki](https://github.com/Tobionecenobi/SEB/wiki) (still under construction).

-## Dependencies
+## Installing

-SEB has only been compiled on linux systems and has not been tested on mac OS or Windows.
+SEB has only been compiled on linux systems and has not been extensively tested on mac OS or Windows.
 If you are using Windows, we recommend using the *Windows Subsystem for Linux* (WSL), search for it in the search bar.
 Before downloading the source code make sure you have installed

 1. A working C++11 compliant compiler.
 2. A standard development environment with make and git.
-3. The [GiNaC](https://www.ginac.de/Download.html) symbolic manipulation library for C++
+3. The [GiNaC](https://www.ginac.de/Download.html) symbolic manipulation library for C++.
+GiNaC depends on the CLN library.
 4. The [GNU scientific Library](https://www.gnu.org/software/gsl/)

-## Installing

 ### SEB on Linux (Ubuntu)